kalebsofer/coachBotBack/src/api/README.md

   - Chat management
 - Integrations with:
   - OpenAI for AI responses
-  - Stream Chat for real-time messaging
+  - A dummy chat client (in place of Stream Chat) for chat management
   - Database for persistence
 - Error handling and logging
 - CORS and middleware configuration